Cuenca, Spain: Transportation

-The city is served by the Cuenca railway station.
-It is a popular day or weekend trip from Madrid, to which it is very well connected.
-On 2010 December 19 a new AVE (high-speed rail) link was established between Madrid – Atocha and Valencia and some of them stops at the Cuenca–Fernando Zóbel railway station, providing travellers with frequent connections every day with both Madrid and Valencia, reducing the journey time to only 50 minutes to/from Madrid and one hour to/from Valencia.
-Renfe also operates a non-high-speed service taking 3 hours going from Madrid.
+On 19 December 2010 a new AVE (high-speed rail) link was established between Madrid – Atocha and Valencia and some of the high-speed trains stop at the Cuenca–Fernando Zóbel railway station, some 5 km from the city centre and connected by urban bus route 1, thus providing travellers with frequent connections every day with both Madrid and Valencia, this reduced the journey time to only 50 minutes to/from Madrid and one hour to/from Valencia.
+Renfe operated a non-high-speed service taking 3 hours going from Madrid, serving the historical station in the city centre, but the conventional line was closed on 2022 July 20 and the station is only served by private high-speed rail operator Iryo.
 Auto Res, a bus operator, links Madrid to Cuenca with a 2-hour or 2½-hour trip duration.
 The A-40 motorway, recently completed, connects the city with the A-3 at Tarancón, 82 km away from Madrid, thus totalling 166 km to Spain's capital, and 200 km far from Valencia, via the A-3 in the opposite sense.